ccccmark/hollow_memories/README.md

 choco install -y python ffmpeg
 ```

-2. Verify both programs have been installed by typing `python --version` and `ffmpeg -version`
+2. Restart PowerShell, then verify both programs have been installed by typing `python --version` and `ffmpeg -version`

 ### Installing yt-dlp

-1. Open Command Prompt in elevated mode
-    - Open the start menu by pressing the ⊞ windows key, type cmd, right click `Command Prompt` and clicking `Run as administrator`.
+1. Open PowerShell or CMD whatever you prefer

 2. Run the following command by pasting it in(CTRL+V) and pressing enter.

 ```powershell
 python -m pip install --upgrade yt-dlp
 ```

-3. Verify that yt-dlp has been installed by typing `yt-dlp --version`
+3. Restart CMD/PowerShell, then verify that yt-dlp has been installed by typing `yt-dlp --version`

 ## Using yt-dlp